-3. “I didn’t know why I did it”
+3. “I don’t know why I did it”

 4. “It was just flirting”

+Sometimes flirting can lead to something deeper.
+It is with flirting that many affairs begin.
 Flirting with someone who isn’t your partner is a big deal as well, especially when the one you are flirting with thinks it’s leading somewhere.

 5. “It just happened”